 To capture the LiDAR, we subcontracted AAM Group to conduct the aerial survey over an approximately 3km wide by 32km long corridor based on the runway as the centre.
 The whole corridor was laser captured and the information analysed against the OLS surfaces to identify any breaches.

-The ground survey team then captured detailed survey around the immediate take-off and landing zones on the airfield in these high-risk zones and examined the areas for smaller slim obstacles such as antennas that could be missed by the LiDAR.
+The ground survey team then captured detailed ground survey within the immediate approach and take-off surface areas on the airfield.
+These high risk areas were examined for smaller or slimmer obstacles such as antennas that could be missed by the LiDAR.

 Completing this level of survey by only using traditional ground survey would have been incredibly time consuming and almost impossible because of difficulties with access and permissions for certain areas.
 ArcGIS was used to run the analysis, comparing all the survey data against the OLS models imported from AutoCAD.

 As part of this process, a custom script was developed to automate most of the analysis process and calculate the required outputs.
-The script exported the obstacles to a table and text format as specified by Defence and could also be adapted for other clients.
+The script exported the obstacles to a table and text format as specified by Defence.
+The approach is also adaptable to capital city airports along with other smaller city and regional airports.

 Our combined digital solution, including LiDAR and GIS, reduced the time spent on the ground for the survey team to determine obstructions.
 Less time spent on the ground meant fewer disruptions at the airfields and reduced time needed on the live runways.
-This was even more important at the larger bases where there is much more air traffic.
+This was even more important at the larger bases where there is much more air traffic, and is directly relevant to capital city and larger regional airports.

 Limiting the amount of time, a survey team is required on or near a live runway greatly reduces the health and safety risks for both Aurecon and Defence.